AveryJD/project-nhl-player-cards/README.md

 * Create weighted attribute scores and rankings using current and prior seasons
 * Assemble all player data required for card generation

-Generated ranking CSV files will be saved to the 'data_ranking' folder, and card data CSV files will be saved to the 'data_card' folder.
+Generated ranking CSV files will be saved to various folders in 'data/player_card_data/ranking_data', and card data CSV files will be saved to the 'data/player_card_data/card_data' folder.

 ### Step 3: Generate Cards